 That is the quote that I heard with my own ears from someone on the home side of the court.
 I do not know if it was a student or an adult.
 But, it was uncomfortable.
 It seemed racial to me.
 Luckily nobody of note heard it and I have never heard anyone else mention it.
 It could have been a big deal if our kids had heard it.
-It was not not wise and was pretty ignorant and offensive comment.
+It was a pretty ignorant and offensive comment.

 I could go on and on and on.
 I could have written stories about each team, each year, each kid.
 I could have written this much just about the baseball teams.
 I could have just written about the baseball teams that I coached and I could have written more than this.
 But, these are the highlights.

 There are other sports that I didn’t mention.
 Christopher played baseball for Chelsea High his freshman and sophomore years.
 Nick played lacrosse from 8th grade through his senior year.
 Nick also bowled on the Chelsea High team from his sophomore year through his senior year.
 Christopher played basketball from 7th grade through his junior year.
 Tiffany ran track in 7th, 8th and 9th grade and ran cross country one year.
 Plus, Nick played soccer one year and both boys played flag football prior to 7th grade.
 There were a lot of sports, lots of games, lots of yelling, a whole lot of fun.